Every diffeomorphism is a total renormalization of a close to identity map: Topological group structure on

 In order to do so, we develop an idea which appears in \cite{NRT78}.
 Take $W$ sufficiently small so that for every $G:(\theta,y)\mapsto (\theta, F(y))\in W$, the map $F$ is sufficiently close to $\id$ to be isotopic to it via a smooth path.
 In other words, there exists a $C^\infty$-family $(F_t)_{t\in [0,1]}$ of maps $F_t\in \Diff^\infty_c(M)$ such that $F_0=\id$ and $F_1=F$.
 Such a family can be obtained using the exponential map $\exp$ of the Riemannian metric, via the formula $F_t:= y\mapsto \exp_y(t \cdot \exp_y^{-1} F(y))$.
 Define:

 and observe that $F$ is the time one map of the (compactly supported) non-autonomous vector field $Y $.
-Let $\tau: \T\to [0,1]$ be a smooth map which is smooth on $\T\setminus \{0\}$ and such that nearby $0^+$ it equals $0$ and nearby $0^-$ is equal $1$.
+Let $\tau: \T\to [0,1]$ be a map which is smooth on $\T\setminus \{0\}$ and such that near $0^+$ it equals $0$ and near $0^-$ is equal $1$.
 For $k$ large, let:

 Let $g_k$ be the time one map of this vector field.
 Observe that for $k$ large enough, $g_k$ is a plugin with step $\sigma=2^{-k}$ and return time $\sigma^{-1}$.
 Furthermore, its output is $G$.
 Indeed the second coordinate of the output is the time $ \sigma^{-1} $ map of the flow of $\partial_\theta \tau(\theta)\cdot Y(\tau(\theta), y)$ which is the time one map $F$ of the flow of $Y$.
 Thus we have: